 The game plays about the same as last year with AI that's slightly less competent out there and smarter AI at batting.
 There were some improvements to how the characters move when playing defensively, but this translates to massive swan dives constantly which is hilarious.
 I found that general gameplay didn't change much as far as batting or pitching and just saw some minor improvements to how the AI responded to some situations.
 The arenas are also much better looking with some better visuals in the backdrop to make it look realistic, but the fans are just paper cut outs which is again sad.
 The game does generally look better as I wasn't sure at first and checked the other two versions to make sure.
 This includes most aspects from the grass to the players and the better resolution of graphics.

 RBI Baseball 16 is another decent update to an extremely alright Baseball title.
 I'll enjoy playing it every once and awhile for its more arcade fun style, butfor fans of the sport this isn't the ideal capturing of the sport I'm sure you've been waiting for.
 While I don't expect much each year when it releases as I take the game for what it is, you can't just increase the price by so much without providing enough enhancements to justify it.
 In conclusion mostly the same problems persist from the last year's game though there are some better aspects present this time around.
 This includes things like the sim feature for season mode, graphical improvements and a move towards some better AI movement.
 It's still a very stiff game that captures the arcade feeling of Baseball well, I just wish they would put some more time into cleaning up some easy aspects that make the sports games feel a bit realistic.
 I truly look forward to the day that batters along pitchers shuffle instead of sliding and a time when the crowd isn't poorly rendered paper people that never stop cheering.

-Review Done on RBI Baseball 2016 for Xbox One
+RBI Baseball 2016 Review on Xbox One

 Review Code Provided by MLB